cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.3.1-release-notes.md

 ![image](https://user-images.githubusercontent.com/5836089/39111870-e8e0c2c6-46d6-11e8-9ef0-ca6184c41eed.png)

-Additionally state is no longer persisted before the first Omni Layer transaction was mined, which speeds up the initial synchronization up to this point.
+Additionally state is no longer persisted before the first Zus Layer transaction was mined, which speeds up the initial synchronization up to this point.

 Properly restore state, when rolling back blocks
 ------------------------------------------------

-There was an issue, which caused the client to reparse all Omni Layer transactions from the very first one, when blocks where rolled back, e.g. due to corrupted persistence files.
+There was an issue, which caused the client to reparse all Zus Layer transactions from the very first one, when blocks where rolled back, e.g. due to corrupted persistence files.
 This is a very time-consuming task and not necesary.
 In this release, the behavior was fixed and state is properly rolled back up to 50 blocks in the past, which significantly improves robustness of the client.

 Avoid deadlock, when parsing transactions
 -----------------------------------------